Petrol prices to fall further for Christmas - analyst

+Experts say petrol prices are due to fall further as the oil sump deepens and the kiwi dollar rises.

+The Automobile Association said today it would not be surprised to see prices fall below $2 if the current global trends held.

-Drivers have already enjoyed 12 petrol price cuts since a peak in October, but there are more to come, says market analyst David Lewis of Milford Asset management.
+Drivers have already enjoyed 12 petrol price cuts since a peak in October, but there were more to come, says market analyst David Lewis of Milford Asset management.

 Oil prices soared this year, through to a peak in early October, which coincided with a fall in the kiwi dollar and new fuel taxes to hit drivers in the pocket.